VirtoCommerce-archieve/virtocommerce.com/Website/App_Data/Contents/Pages/community-edition.md

 				<div class="proposal-ico"></div>
 				<p class="proposal-title">Free for Small Businesses</p>
 				<p class="proposal-descr">
-					With Community Edition License you get fully featured enterprise class product completely free with just a revenue restriction.
+					We understand it takes a lot to start a new business.
+With Community Edition License, you get fully featured enterprise class product completely free with just a revenue restriction.
+That way when your business becomes a success, your e-commerce platform will scale with it.
 				</p>
 			</li>
 			<li class="list-item community">